Attending college is a big milestone that both parents and students look forward to for many months.

 Students who have other friends who are also moving in during the same day might want to consider connecting beforehand so they can help each other move, especially bulky or heavier pieces of furniture.

-During the unpacking process, your child might find that he or she brought too many personal belongings or packed things they either don’t actually need or don’t have room for.
+During the unpacking process, your child might find that they brought too many personal belongings or packed things they either don’t actually need or don’t have room for.

 For instance, if the roommate also brought a television and there is no room for two, you could pack yours up and take it home.

-Worrying about whether your child has enough necessities like sheets, toothpaste, and food is a parent’s job.
-You could stock up their mini fridge with some basic items or favorite foods.
-But there are likely several stores on or near the campus.
+While you may be concerned about whether your child has enough necessities like sheets, toothpaste, and food, there are likely several stores on or near the campus.

 Move-in day can be emotional, for everyone involved.
-As hard as it is to say goodbye, try not to hang around too long—let your child adjust to his or her new surroundings, hang out with their new roommate, make new friends in their residence hall, and get ready for their first day as a freshman.
+As hard as it is to say goodbye, try not to hang around too long — let your child adjust to their new surroundings, hang out with their new roommate, make new friends in their residence hall, and get ready for their first day as a freshman.

 When we say no fees we mean it.